2021 Major Capital Fund Guidelines

 2. What can (and cannot) be funded

-There are items that you can and cannot include in project cost estimates in your Mobile Fund application.
-The following table lists what the Department will and won’t consider when reviewing applications.
+There are items that you can and cannot include in project cost estimates in your Major Capital Works Fund application.
+The elements that cannot be funded by the grant must be covered by the service provider or other sources of funding.

 3. Who can apply?